mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 We used what is known as pattern matching.

-Instead of declaring the first (and only) parameter of the function as a variable named `b`, we can avoid naming that parameter entirely and simply matching it with a value that will be provided to the function once it's called.
+Instead of declaring the first (and only) parameter of the function as a variable named `b`, we can avoid naming that parameter entirely and we can simply match it with a value that will be provided to the function once it's called.

-When we make a call `myNot True`, Haskell literally looks for a definition that "fits" such call.
-In this case it's the first line (after the type definition).
-If we made a call `myNot False`, then the second line would *match* that call - hence the name "pattern matching".
+When we make a call `myNot True`, Haskell literally looks for a definition that "fits" such a call.
+In this case it's the first line (after the type signature).
+If we make a call `myNot False`, then the second line *matches* that call.
+Hence the name "pattern matching".

-I hope it's clear, but if you call `myNot` with a variable, not an actual value, pattern matching will still works just fine.
+Hopefully it's clear that if you call `myNot` with a variable, not an actual value, pattern matching will still work just fine.

 So with this new defintion, calling: